Awakening to the Person of the Holy Spirit

 Well, I’m embarrassed to say that even as a seminary graduate and having followed Jesus for more than 50 years, I would score miserably on my knowledge of the Person and work of God the Holy Spirit.
 Well, at least until I began reading through the Scriptures with fresh eyes and a fresh desire to better know God as the Holy Spirit.

 My observation of the Holy Spirit’s prevalence in Scripture as I read through the Bible in 90 days provoked me to take a deeper look.
 Sadly, I’ve allowed myself to be influenced by church culture, theological debate, doctrinal extremes, and abuses.
 In doing so, I’ve failed to seek to know and understand the Person and work of the Holy Spirit as I should.
+Frankly, I need to continue growing my knowledge of God as Father, of Jesus the Son, and of the Holy Spirit.
 The great news is that God’s Word says we can make strides in getting to know God better.
 We can grow in our knowledge of God.

 “‘You will seek Me and find Me when you search for Me with all your heart.
 I will be found by you,’ declares the Lord ... .” -Jeremiah 29:13-14, NASB